In this guide we’ll look at the best pond liners for the UK market.

 PondHero Pond Liner With Free Underlay Review

-This PondHero Pond Liner With Free Underlay wins top spot for the best pond liner because it comes in a range of sizes and offers fantastic value for money.
+This PondHero Pond Liner With Free Underlay comes in a range of sizes and offers fantastic value for money.

-The pond liner has a UV resistant coating to make it extra durable and is guaranteed for 40 years.
-It is impressively thick for the price, easy to cut to size and would be suitable for a moderately sized pond.
+The pond liner has a UV-resistant coating to make it extra durable.
+It is impressively thick, especially at this price point, as well as easy to cut to size.
+It would be suitable for a medium sized pond.

-If you’re looking for the best pond liner for UK gardens – look no further than the PondHero Pond Liner With Free Underlay!
+If you’re looking for the best pond liner, which will also kit you out with an underlay, look no further than the PondHero Pond Liner With Free Underlay!

 Certikin 2x3m PVC Pond Liner Review